bhits/document-validator/README.md

 Please refer to [Apache Tomcat 8 SSL/TLS Configuration HOW-TO](https://tomcat.apache.org/tomcat-8.0-doc/ssl-howto.html) documentation for configuring SSL on Tomcat.

-In Docker environment, `$TOMCAT_HOME/conf/server.xml` can be overridden by mounting a volume as `"/path/on/dockerhost/server.xml:/usr/local/tomcat/conf/server.xml"`.
+In the Docker environment, `$TOMCAT_HOME/conf/server.xml` can be overridden by mounting a volume as `"/path/on/dockerhost/server.xml:/usr/local/tomcat/conf/server.xml"`.
 The mounted `server.xml` file can refer to a keystore inside the container that can be separately mounted like `"/path/on/dockerhost/ssl_keystore.keystore:/ssl_keystore.keystore"`.

-In a `docker-compose.yml`, this can be provided as:
+In `docker-compose.yml`, this can be provided as:

 ```yml
 version: '2'